Read this beginner’s guide to downloading, accessing and organizing apps.

 How do I use an app?

-To open an app, just tap the icon (the picture on your device screen that symbolizes the app.)
+To open one, just tap the icon (the picture on your device screen that symbolizes the app.)
 It will open, and you’ll either get right to playing your game, editing your photo, etc., or you’ll need to sign in with a username and password.

-To close your app with an Android, press the “recent applications” menu button.
+To close an app with an Android, press the “recent applications” menu button.
 This will vary depending on your smartphone, but on some, it looks like a square at the bottom of your screen.
-Your apps will appear like a stack of cards.
+Your applications will appear like a stack of cards.
 Swipe them to the right or left to close them.

 Go to this blog for detailed information on managing apps on your new iPhone.